-The Contractor is to note that the Ministry of Natural Resources and Forestry (M.N.R.F.) screening process by way of a Species at Risk (S.A.R.) review of the M.N.R.F.
-"Endangered Species Act, 2007" (E.S.A.) that is administered by the Ministry of Environment, Conservation and Parks (M.E.C.P.) will be completed as a self-assessment by the Town pursuant to Section 23.9 of the E.S.A. prior to construction.
-This Section allows the Town to conduct eligible works of repair, maintenance, and improvement to existing municipal drains under the Drainage Act, and exemptions from Sections 9 and 10 of the E.S.A., provided that the requirements are followed in accordance with Ontario Regulation 242/08.
+(S.A.R.) review of the M.E.C.P.
+"Endangered Species Act, 2007" (E.S.A.) will be completed as a self-assessment pursuant to Section 23.9 of the E.S.A. prior to construction.
+This Section allows the Town to conduct eligible works of repair, maintenance, and improvements to existing municipal drains under the Drainage Act, and exemptions from Sections 9 and 10 of the E.S.A., provided that the requirements are followed in accordance with Ontario Regulation 242/08.
 The results of the review will be provided to the Contractor and copies of the mitigation measures, habitat protection and identification sheets will be included within Appendix "REI-B".
+When eligible, the new regulations allow Municipalities to give notice to M.N.R.F. by registering their drainage activities through an online registry system.